 While shooters are required by Commercial and Non-Commercial Codes of Practice11 to aim to shoot a kangaroo in the brain and therefore achieve an instantaneous death,12 many factors affect the ability of a shooter to achieve this.13

 Non-fatal body shots are an unavoidable part of the industry, causing horrific and painful injuries.
-Chiller data suggests that anywhere from 120,000 to over one million kangaroos are mis-shot annually,14 but lack of industry monitoring makes it difficult to establish more accurate figures.
+Data collected from meat processing plants by RSPCA Australia in 2002 indicated that 120,000 (or 4%) of kangaroos were mis-shot, while Animal Liberation NSW date from chillers (holding facilities for carcasses) indicated that over one million kangaroos (or 40%) may have been mis-shot annually between 2005 and 2008.14 The lack of industry monitoring makes it difficult to establish more accurate figures.

 A vivid picture of the types of injuries that occur is painted by the words of a former commercial kangaroo shooter: "The mouth of a kangaroo can be blown off and the kangaroo can escape to die of shock and starvation.
 Forearms can be blown off, as can ears, eyes and noses.
 Stomachs can be hit expelling the contents with the kangaroo still alive.
 Backbones can be pulverized to an unrecognisable state etc. Hind legs can be shattered with the kangaroo desperately trying to get away on the other or without the use of either.
 To deny that this goes on is just an exercise in attempting to fool the public."15

 The death of these joeys is 'collateral damage' to the killing of female kangaroos.
 Under the Codes of Practice, shooters must 'euthanase' the joeys of any female that is killed by using the following methods: